 In responding to a deficiency letter or an enforcement investigation, it is imperative to represent accurately the facts and/or potential mitigating circumstances to the regulators.
-Counsel will need to review all relevant documents and may need to engage in discussions with compliance personnel and/or senior management and conduct employee interviews to gather the necessary information in responding to the regulators.
+Counsel will need to review all relevant documents and may need to engage in discussions with compliance personnel and/or senior management, and conduct employee interviews to gather the necessary information in responding to the regulators.

 In addition, as part of the Dodd-Frank Act, the SEC will be required to either file an action or provide notice of its intent not to file an action within 180 days of providing a Wells Notice.
-Similarly, the SEC will have a deadline of 180 days after completing an on-site compliance examination or inspection or receiving all requested records, whichever is later, to issue a written notification indicating either that the examination or inspection has concluded without findings or that the staff requests the entity undertake corrective action.
+Similarly, the SEC will have a deadline of 180 days after completing an on-site compliance examination or inspection, or receiving all requested records, whichever is later, to issue a written notification indicating either that the examination or inspection has concluded without findings or that the staff requests the entity undertake corrective action.

-Once the examiners have finished their work and communicated their findings, the firm should be proactive to ensure that any deficiencies identified by the examiners are properly and adequately addressed.
+Once the examiners have finished their work and communicated their findings, the firm should take proactive steps to ensure that any deficiencies identified by the examiners are properly and adequately addressed.
 It is almost a certainty that the next time the firm is examined, the examiners will review the firm's procedures and perform the necessary testing to ensure that prior deficiencies have been corrected.
-To that end, firms should review and update their compliance policies and procedures at least once a year.
-In addition, during the year, new regulations and rules may become effective that impact the firm's business requiring new policies/ procedures or revisions to existing policies/procedures.
-Firms should consider providing firm personnel with "compliance alerts" that summarize these issues during the year and incorporating the applicable compliance alerts into their written compliance manuals.
+To that end, firms should review and update, as needed, their compliance policies and procedures at least once a year.
+In addition, during the year, new regulations and rules may become effective that impact the firm's business and require new policies and procedures or revisions to existing policies and procedures.
+Firms should consider providing firm personnel with "compliance alerts" that summarize these rules and regulations during the year and incorporating the applicable compliance alerts into their written compliance manuals.

-F. Privilege and Confidentiality Issues
+Privilege and Confidentiality Issues

 In general, the attorney-client privilege protects the confidentiality of communications between an attorney and its client.
-The privilege is intended to encourage clients to make "full and frank" disclosures to their attorneys.32 During an examination or investigation, the issue is likely to arise whether certain of the firm's documents or information fall within the attorney-client privilege.33 The scope and application of the attorneyclient privilege may, at times, be confusing and it is imperative that a firm undertake a careful and thoughtful analysis of the privilege when responding to regulatory inquiries.
+The privilege is intended to encourage clients to make "full and frank" disclosures to their attorneys.33 During an examination or investigation, the issue is likely to arise whether certain of the firm's documents or information fall within the attorney-client privilege.34 The scope and application of the attorney-client privilege may, at times, be confusing and it is imperative that a firm undertake a careful and thoughtful analysis of the privilege when responding to regulatory inquiries.
 Further, it is important that the firm avoid inadvertently waiving the attorney-client privilege when responding to regulatory inquiries.
-Determining whether the attorney-client privilege applies can be complicated and, thus, firms should seek the assistance of outside counsel in making such determinations.
-In addition, outside counsel should be consulted for matters where the firm is considering waiving the attorneyclient privilege.34
+Firms should seek the assistance of outside counsel in determining whether the privilege applies.
+In addition, outside counsel should be consulted for matters where the firm is considering waiving the attorney-client privilege.35

-G. Responding to Requests for Electronic Communications
+Responding to Requests for Electronic Communications

-An important part of any firm's supervisory and compliance procedures is establishing and implementing appropriate reviews of the firm's electronic communications (e.g., e-mails, instant messages).35 In most, if not all, examinations and investigations, the regulators are likely to request that firms provide them with electronic communications for review.
+An important part of any firm's supervisory and compliance procedures is establishing and implementing appropriate reviews of the firm's electronic communications (e.g., e-mails, instant messages).36 In most, if not all, examinations and investigations, the regulators are likely to request that firms provide them with electronic communications for review.
 The process of responding to a regulator's request can be time intensive, laborious and expensive.
-The steps in this process include, among other things, determining the scope of the request, collecting the necessary data, reviewing the information for relevance or privilege issues and producing the information in the proper format to the regulators.
-As a result, when responding to these requests, firms should take great care in managing the process for identifying and producing electronic communications, and should consider seeking the assistance of consultants or outside counsel.
+The steps in this process include, among other things, determining the scope of the request, collecting the necessary data, reviewing the information for relevance or privilege issues, and producing the information in the proper format to the regulators.
+As a result, when responding to these requests, firms should take great care in managing the process of identifying and producing electronic communications and should consider seeking the assistance of consultants or outside counsel.